Shellings from relative shellings, with an application to NP-completeness: Turbines and blades

 \subsection{Construction of $ \Tau^{(n)}$}

-We will construct $\Tau^{(n)}$ for higher $n$ by gluing together several copies of the tricorne space.
-We will need a triangulation $\Beta$ having $3$ adjacent free edges, shown in Figure~\ref{fig:BladeShellings}.
-As our $n$-turbines will comprise $n$ copies of $\Beta$ glued around a central ``shaft'', we call $\Beta$ the \emph{blade complex}. \begin{rem} We found the triangulation $\Beta$ of the tricorne cap space by first subdividing the free edge in $\Tau^{(1)}$, and then applying cross-flips and bistellar reductions in the sense of Pachner \cite{Pachner:1987}.
-See also the systematic application of bistellar reductions developed by Lutz in his thesis \cite{Lutz:1999}, and applied by Björner and Lutz in \cite{Bjorner/Lutz:2000}.
-The authors find it interesting that there is a triangulation of the tricorne cap with $3$ free edges and only $6$ vertices, while they have been unable to find a triangulation with single free edge and fewer than $7$ vertices. \end{rem}
+We will construct $\Tau^{(n)}$ for higher $n$ by gluing together several copies of the tricorne cap space.
+We will need a triangulation of $\Beta$ having $3$ adjacent free edges, shown in Figure~\ref{fig:BladeShellings}.
+As our $n$-turbines will comprise $n$ copies of $\Beta$ glued around a central ``shaft'', we call $\Beta$ the \emph{blade complex}.

 Having constructed the blade, we now construct the $n$-turbine $\Tau^{(n)}$ for $n\geq3$.
 We begin with an $n$-cycle, having vertices $y_{1},y_{2},\dots,y_{n}$.
 Subdivide each edge of the cycle by adding a vertex $a_{i}$ between $y_{i}$ and $y_{i+1}$ (index considered mod $n$).
 Cone over the subdivided $n$-gon to get a $2$-dimensional disc.
 Finally, for every subdivided edge $y_{i},a_{i},y_{i+1}$, glue a copy $\Beta_{i}$ of $\Beta$ along two adjacent free edges.
 A detailed schematic diagram of the resulting construction can be found in Figure~\ref{fig:nTurbine}.